geoarrow/geoarrow-data/natural-earth/README.md

 # Natural Earth

 Selected data from [Natural Earth](https://www.naturalearthdata.com/).
 Notably, cities and countries as examples of global data.
+The `countries-geography` data includes polygons that cover the antimeridian (e.g., Fiji, Russia) and a pole (e.g., Antarctica); the `countries-bounds` data includes two boxes that straddle the antimeridian using `xmax < xmin` behaviour.

-All versions of Natural Earth raster + vector map data redistributed here are in the public domain.
+All versions of Natural Earth map data redistributed here are in the public domain.

 <!-- begin file listing -->